logicly-au/docs.iar-dst.online/domains/domain-1.rst

       disorder (e.g., symptoms like excessive worry, difficulty concentrating) or depressive disorder (e.g., symptoms like sadness, irritability, exhaustion, disrupted sleep, anger) that have typically been present for less than 6 months (but this may vary).
-Current symptoms at a level that would likely result in a diagnosis or causing mild level of distress.
+Current symptoms at a level that would likely result in a diagnosis or associated with a mild level of distress.

    b) Currently experiencing mild distress.